-Team members are asked to report potential conflicts of interest:
+Team members are obligated to report potential conflicts of interest:

-- Upon hiring / on boarding process
+- Upon hiring / on boarding process (conducted by HR)

-- Any time a conflict develops (don't wait until each year's annual training)
+- Any time a conflict develops

 - During annual compliance training

 Gifts and Gratuities

 King's Daughters Code of Conduct identifies:

 - Team members may accept unsolicited business courtesies from vendors, excluding cash, up to \$50.00. - For this reason, we are most often unable to accept vendor offers for complimentary conference attendance. - Team members and contracted providers may accept an unsolicited gift, excluding cash, from a patient or a patient's family member of less than \$100.00.